appsody/website/content/docs/using-appsody/building.md

 - Extracts your code and other artifacts, including a new Dockerfile, which are required to build the *deployment* image from the *development* image.
 These files are saved to the `~/.appsody/extract` directory.
 - Runs a `docker build` against the Dockerfile that was extracted on the previous step to produce a *deployment* image in your local Docker registry.
-- Generates a manifest called `app-deploy.yaml` that can be used to deploy your Appsody application.
+- Generates a deployment manifest file named `app-deploy.yaml` in the project directory, if one doesn’t exist already.
+If a deployment manifest file exists, this command updates the following entries within it: application image, labels, and annotations.

 > If your project includes uppercase characters, these are converted to lowercase characters in the image name because Docker does not accept uppercase characters in image tags.
 Also, if your project directory includes underscore characters, those will be converted to dashes (-), because certain areas of Kubernetes are not tolerant of underscore characters.